Linearizability of flows by embeddings: Results and examples

-\begin{Th} Let $\Phi$ be a continuous flow on a finite-dimensional compact metrizable space $\st$.
-Then $(X,\Phi)$ is continuously linearizable if and only if $\Phi$ is a $1$-parameter subgroup of a continuous torus action on $\st$ with finitely many orbit types. \end{Th}
+\begin{Th} Let $\st$ be a compact topological space homeomorphic to a subspace of a manifold, and $\Phi$ be a $C^0$ flow on $\st$.
+Then $(X,\Phi)$ is linearizable by a $C^0$ embedding if and only if $\Phi$ is a $1$-parameter subgroup of a $C^0$ torus action with finitely many orbit types. \end{Th}

-\begin{Rem} A topological space $\st$ is finite-dimensional, compact, and metrizable if and only if $X$ is homeomorphic to a compact subset of some manifold \cite[Thm~50.1, p.~316]{munkres2000topology}.
-In particular, Theorem~\ref{th:cont-compact} applies to the restriction $\Phi$ of a flow on a manifold $M$ to a compact invariant set $\st\subset M$. \end{Rem} The following definition (in which $T^n$ is viewed as $(\R/\Z)^n$ and $\T F$ is the tangent map of $F$) and proposition add intuitive content to Theorem~\ref{th:cont-compact}.
-See Figure~\ref{fig:pinched-torus-families}.